The Hand (comics): Other versions

+Punisher Max

 The Kingpin contacts the Hand for assistance against the Punisher in the "Homeless" story-arc of Punisher Max.
 While the organization provides the Kingpin with Elektra for use as a bodyguard, it refuses to directly hunt and eliminate the Punisher due to having the utmost respect for the vigilante and his prowess at killing.
 The Hand is later revealed to be in league with Vanessa Fisk, who intends to have Elektra seduce and murder the Kingpin.
 After the Punisher cripples Elektra and kills the Kingpin, the Hand recovers the former, and euthanizes her when it becomes apparent that the severity of her injuries have rendered her incapable of ever walking again.

+Spider-Gwen

+On Earth-65, the Hand is an organization that is led by the Matt Murdock version of Kingpin.